polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 Replacing it with a new struct type defined by `#name` and have it implement the data type storage trait.

-The macro also declare and implements `Store` trait to set up the pallet to have storage space, and implements getters on `Module` struct defined by `decl_module!`.
+The macro also declares and implements `Store` traits to set up the pallet to have storage space, and implements getters on the `Module` struct defined by `decl_module!`.

 **Docs and Notes**